truenas/documentation/content/Solutions/Integrations/SMBClustering.md

 ---
-title: Clustering and Sharing SCALE Volumes with TrueCommand
+title: "Clustering and Sharing SCALE Volumes with TrueCommand"
-description: Requirements and process description for using TrueCommand to cluster and share data from TrueNAS SCALE systems.
+description: "Requirements and process description for using TrueCommand to cluster and share data from TrueNAS SCALE systems."
 weight: 50
 tags:
  - scaleclustering